sourav-bk/Golang/Goroutines&Channel.md

  That pattern/design Clean the queue of jobs/task., using fixed number of goroutines/workers.,  which running in background concurrently and sent via a channel.

- This pattern limits resource usage, prevents your system from being overwhelmed by too many concurrent goroutines, and optimizes CPU utilization
+ This pattern limits resource usage, prevents system from being overwhelmed by too many concurrent goroutines, and optimizes CPU utilization

 </details>